Signs of Gambling Addiction in Adults

 People with addictions commonly minimize their symptoms.
 Gamblers will frequently downplay that amount of money gambled, the number of losses compared to wins, and the negative effects gambling has on their lives.

 Gamblers lie to others about their gambling, but it is likely that they will also lie to themselves to reduce the feelings of guilt, shame, and responsibility.
 Because of this, it might be challenging for you to assess your symptoms of gambling accurately.

 For you, gambling might seem like a positive coping skill because it is exciting and enjoyable at times.
 In actuality, for people with a gambling disorder, gambling is a negative coping that may bring about immediate relief before producing constant stress, sadness, and frustrations.

 You may breeze through the list of nine symptoms only to assure yourself there is no problem, other people are overreacting, and you just need to “hit a hot streak.”
 This tendency is dangerous and only leads to more profound denial.

 To counteract this phenomenon, you may consider reviewing the criteria with a trusted support in your life – someone that knows the true extent of your gambling.
 By combining your point-of-view with their perspective on your gambling, you can arrive at a more objective assessment of your problem.

 Who is at Risk of Developing a Gambling Addiction?

 Gambling disorder is not the most prevalent mental health condition affecting Americans, but it does pose a risk to millions.

 Pathological Gambling Statistics

-- Gambling addiction affects as many as one percent of Americans at some point in their life
+- Gambling addiction affects as many as 1% of Americans at some point in their life.

 Gambling disorder is a condition that affects people throughout their lifetime.
 Symptoms can first appear during early adolescence in some individuals or during late adulthood for others.